vertebral-segmenter/vertebral-segmenter/README.md

 ### Get pretrain model weights

 If you skipped the pretrain steps above, you can still get our pretrain model weigths from [here](https://drive.google.com/drive/folders/1XYCtB7EQ-yRIg7s3nC9l1bqPng8yEIOZ?usp=share_link).
 Store the `.pt` files under foler `pretrain/pretrained_models`.
+Their corresponding training logs are in `pretrain-{jobid}.out`, the jobid associate with the model checkpoint suffix.

+### Get final model weights

+The final model weights after finetune can be obtained [here](https://drive.google.com/drive/folders/1XYCtB7EQ-yRIg7s3nC9l1bqPng8yEIOZ?usp=share_link).
+Their corresponding training logs are in `pretrain-{jobid}.out`.
+The experiment name is located in the output file and the experiment name should match the model folder.

 ### Run training